UPDATED AUGUST 2025

 3-days old | Fresno, Californiaicon

-Susie Kirby, 3-days old, was mauled to death by two family dogs at a home on North Glenn Avenue.
-The baby was taken to Community Regional Medical Center, where she later died.
+Susie Kirby, 3-days old, was mauled to death by two family dogs.
+Fresno police were dispatched to a residence in the 3700 block of North Glenn Avenue around 12:30 am for a report of a dog biting an infant.
+The baby was transported to Community Regional Medical Center, where she later died.
 The baby's' mother had placed the infant on a recliner-type couch and put pillows around her so that she would not fall off, according to Fresno Police Chief Jerry Dyer.
 Earlier, the mother had propped open the front door to let cooler air inside.
-When she left the baby to go to the bathroom, she believed her brother's two dogs -- one with a history of aggression -- were tied up outside.
-However, that was untrue.
+When she left the baby to go to the bathroom, she believed her brother's two male dogs -- one with a history of aggression -- were tied up outside.
+But, that was untrue.
 "While she was in the bathroom," Chief Dyer said, "the dog came through the door, grabbed the infant and took that baby outside."
 The baby's uncle returned home from the store and found his dogs attacking Susie outside, Dyer said.
-Both male dogs, described as a mix of Shar-pei and pit bull, were euthanized.
-Police turned the case over to Child Protection Services for a complete investigation.
-No charges are anticipated. [source citations]
+Both dogs, described as a mix of shar-pei and pit bull, were euthanized.
+Police turned the case over to Child Protection Services. [source citations]

 Date of death: June 27, 2016 Chained: No